valohai/docs/source/topic-guides/valohai-utils/inputs.rst

 Accessing input files
 ---------------------

-Once you have defined an input using the :doc:`prepare() </topic-guides/valohai-utils/prepare()>` method, you can access the files by referring to the input name.
+Once you have defined an input using the :doc:`prepare </topic-guides/valohai-utils/prepare>` method, you can access the files by referring to the input name.

-In Valohai, input is not a single file.
+In Valohai, an input is not always A single file.
 It can be multiple URIs.
 And it doesn't end there.
 Each of those URIs may actually represent multiple files on multiple folders.
 And some of those files may actually be zip archives with multiple files and folders in them!